It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Implementation Details

 \subsection{Hyperparameter Choices}

 We use the SDXL-Turbo~\cite{sdxlturbo}, SANA-Sprint~\cite{sanasprint}, PixArt-$\alpha$-DMD~\cite{pixartalpha}, and Flux.1 [schnell]~\cite{flux} models in our experiments.
-For \textbf{$\text{i.i.d.}$ samples}, we randomly sample input noise and generate a set of four images in a model's default configuration without altering the four initial noises.
+For the majority of our experiments we show results for batched optimization.
+In this case for \textbf{$\text{i.i.d.}$ samples}, we randomly sample input noise and generate a set of four images in a model's default configuration without altering the four initial noises.

+For sequential optimization (see main paper Fig. 3), we use 25 iterations, a learning rate of $3.0$, $\lambda_{div}=15$ for the DPP diversity objective, $\lambda_{q}=1$ for a HPSv2 quality reward, and gradient clipping of $0.15$.

+All batched experiments use $\lambda_{\text{reg}} = 0.01$ (Eq.~2 main paper) and pink noise exponent $\alpha = 0.2$ unless otherwise noted.
+Table~\ref{tab:hparams_experiments} summarizes per-experiment settings; Table~\ref{tab:hparams_objectives} summarizes settings used in the diversity objective comparison (Sec.~4.1 main paper).
+For SDXL-Turbo, PixArt, and Flux.1 [schnell], we use image resolutions of $512 \times 512$, and $768 \times 768$ for SANA-Sprint.

 \paragraph{\citet{gi}.} We apply \cite{gi} to the SDXL-Turbo, SANA-Sprint, PixArt-$\alpha$, and Flux.1 [schnell] models.
 We use the default parameters that were used for Flux.1 [schnell]~\cite{flux,flux_url} in \cite{gi}, since this setting is closest to our setup with one-step / few-step models.
-However, for SDXL-Turbo and PixArt, we use image resolutions of $512 \times 512$, $768 \times 768$ for SANA-Sprint, and $512 \times 512$ for Flux.1 [schnell].
+However, for SDXL-Turbo and PixArt, we use image resolutions of $512 \times 512$.
+We use $768 \times 768$ for SANA-Sprint, and $512 \times 512$ for Flux.1 [schnell].

-\paragraph{Ours.} For all models and experiments, we set the regularization parameter $\lambda_{reg}=0.01$ (see \cref{eq:batch-loss}).
-To obtain the results in \cref{tab:main_table,tab:pink_table} and \cref{fig:example_generations}, we optimize for 100 iterations with the DINO and CLIPScore objectives until reaching the mean CLIPScore and one standard deviation above the DINO diversity score obtained with \cite{gi}.
-Unless otherwise mentioned, we use a learning rate of $10.0$ and gradient clipping of $0.1$.